 Organ donation and PSC

-PSC now accounts for 10-15% of all liver transplant activity in Europe, despite being a rare disease.
+Excluding alcohol-related liver disease and liver cancer, PSC is the most common indication for registration for a liver transplant in the UK141, despite being a rare disease.
+PSC now accounts for 10-15% of all liver transplant activity in Europe.
 However, the supply of healthy organs for transplantation currently outstrips demand, and so efforts are being made to increase consent rates for organ donation.

 What is a soft opt-out or presumed consent system?

 A ‘soft opt-out’ system or a ‘presumed consent’ system means that people are assumed to agree to donate their organs unless they have chosen to opt out or their families strongly object at the time of death.
 On that basis, the wishes of families and next of kin would continue to be respected, so removal of organs would not go ahead without their support.

 Scotland’s Public Health Minister Aileen Campbell said, 'We should not forget that organ donation is a gift, which can only occur as a result of tragic circumstances and every donor and their family has made a selfless decision which has enabled others to live.

 'We need to continue doing what we can in order to help reduce the numbers of people in Scotland waiting for transplants.
 Moving to an opt-out system of organ and tissue donation will be part of the long-term culture change in attitudes to encourage people to support donation.'

 Percentage of Opt-in registrations on the NHS Organ Donor Register by31 March 2020 by country (Isle of Man 17%, Channel Islans 17%)